fbpx

 Make your official mortgage application.
 You can start the process online with easy to fill out forms, by calling your loan officer, or over Zoom, Skype or Facetime.

 Tell the lender about your credit history, assets, liabilities, and other important financial information.
-They'll check your finances and credit anyway, so it's better to be upfront.
+They'll check your finances and credit score anyway, so it's better to be upfront.

 7. Appraisal